Magnetic point groups and space groups: Magnetic point groups

 \section{Magnetic point groups}

-A $d$-dimensional magnetic point group $G_M$ is a subgroup of $O(d)\cross 1'$, where $O(d)$ is the group of $d$-dimensional rotations, and $1'$ is the time inversion group containing the identity $e$ and the time inversion operation $e'$.
-Note that we use the term ``rotation'' to refer to proper as well as improper rotations such as mirrors.
+A $d$-dimensional \emph{magnetic point group} $G_M$ is a subgroup of $O(d)\cross 1'$, where $O(d)$ is the orthogonal group of $d$-dimensional rotations, and $1'=\{e,e'\}$ is the time inversion group containing the identity $e$ and the time inversion operation $e'$.
+Note that we use the term ``rotation'' to refer to proper as well as improper rotations, such as mirrors and the spatial inversion.

+Three types of subgroups exist: (1) The most trivial subgroups are simply the ordinary nonmagnetic point groups, containing rotations alone, with no use of the time-inversion operation; (2) Slightly less trivial subgroups are those in which all rotations appear both with and without time-inversion; and (3) Nontrivial subgroups are those where exactly half of the rotations are followed by time inversion and the other half are not.
+In the context of color symmetry, these three types of subgroups are often called \emph{colorless, gray,} and \emph{black-and-white} groups, respectively, a terminology which will become clear shortly.

-Three cases exist: (1) All rotations in $G_M$ appear with and without time inversion; (2) Half of the rotations in $G_M$ are followed by time inversion and the other half are not; and (3) No rotation in $G_M$ is followed by time inversion.
-More formally, if $G$ is any subgroup of $O(d)$, it can be used to form at most three types of magnetic point groups, as follows: \begin{enumerate} \item $G_M=G\cross 1'$.
-Thus, each rotation in $G$ appears in $G_M$ once by itself and once followed by time inversion.
-Note that in this case $e'\in G_M$. \item $G_M=H + g' H$, where $G=H + g H$, and $g\not\in H$.
-Thus, exactly half of the rotation in $G$, which belong to its subgroup $H$, appear in $G_M$ by themselves, and the other half, belonging to the coset $gH$, are followed by time inversion.
-Note that in this case $e'\not\in G_M$. \item $G_M=G$.
-Thus, $G_M$ contains rotations none of which are followed by time inversion. \end{enumerate}
+More formally, if $G$ is any ordinary nonmagnetic point group, namely, any subgroup of $O(d)$, it can be used to construct at most three types of magnetic point groups $G_M$, forming its so-called \emph{magnetic superfamily}, as follows: \begin{enumerate} \item $G_M=G$, so that no rotation is followed by time inversion.
+It is an ordinary nonmagnetic point group. \item $G_M=G\cross 1'$, so that each rotation in $G$ appears in $G_M$ once by itself and once followed by time inversion.
+Note that in this case $e'\in G_M$. \item $G_M=H + g' H$, where $H$ is a subgroup of index 2 in $G$, and $g$ is a particular element of $G$ which is not in $H$, so that $G=H + gH$.
+Thus, exactly half of the rotations in $G$, which belong to its subgroup $H$, appear in $G_M$ by themselves, and the other half, belonging to the coset $gH=\{gh|h\in H\}$, are followed by time inversion.
+Note that in this case $e'\not\in G_M$. \end{enumerate}